Marital Contracts Provide Added Security for Higher Education Planning

 Courts in New York will not mandate that parents foot the bill for a top-tier school.
 So, what if your soon-to-be-ex decides that divorce has taken covering college tuition off the table?
 In this article, we’ll discuss what you can do now to ensure that your college savings maintain their schedule and that, even in the wake of a divorce, your kids have the funds to attend the school of their dreams.

 In 2023, a study found that the cost of one undergraduate year at an Ivy League university had crept up to $90,000.
-Meanwhile, a year at a typical SUNY, the “affordable option” for New York State residents, was hovering around $24,600.
-Why is that relevant to divorce?
-Allow us to explain.
+Meanwhile, a year at a typical SUNY, the affordable option for New York State residents, was hovering around $24,600.

-In New York, parents are only obligated to pay child support until age 18, although certain circumstances can drive that deadline up to 21.
-One of those circumstances is whether all things considered, it was anticipated that the child would go to college at the parents’ expense.
+In New York, child support goes until 21 by statute and 22 by agreement if a child is in college or his/her 22nd birthday, whichever comes first.
 Judges will consider a variety of factors, such as the parents’ income, their level of education, and each child’s academic aptitude, to decide what is just and equitable for the children.
 Thus, a court could order affluent, college-educated parents to pay their children’s college expenses.
+If a child has enjoyed a private school education, then the court can require a private top-tier education, especially if one or both parents went to a private college and if there is money available.

 Why College Savings Plans Don’t Always Translate to Tuition Payments